-At Societe Generale, Michael Walsh believes DLT has the potential to transform financial markets over the next five years.
+At Societe Generale, Josh Prokopiak and Michael Walsh believe DLT has the potential to transform financial markets over the next five years.
 "We're bullish on the technology," says Walsh.
 "It's working in many industries outside banking to great success."

-Repo represented an ideal early use case for DLT, and DLR was an important opportunity to get involved early.
+For these professionals, repo represented an ideal early use case for DLT, and DLR was an important opportunity to get involved early.
+"This was a chance for us to get our feet wet and help guide the direction [of DLT evolution]," Josh Prokopiak says.
 The firm's plan was to adopt the DLR solution internally, get compliance comfortable with the technology, gain experience doing business in the new environment, and then gradually begin rolling out the DLT offering to clients.